James Lawton Collins

-James Lawton Collins (December 10, 1882 – June 30, 1963) was a major general of the U.S. Army who served in World War I and World War II, and was the father of Apollo 11 astronaut Maj.
+James Lawton Collins (December 10, 1882 – June 30, 1963) was an American major general of the U.S. Army who served in World War I and World War II, and was the father of Apollo 11 astronaut Maj.
 Gen. Michael Collins, USAF Reserve (ret.), and Brigadier General James Lawton Collins Jr. His brother, General J. Lawton Collins, served as Army Chief of Staff during the Korean War.

 Biography

 Family and early life

 Collins was born into a large Irish Catholic family in Algiers, Louisiana, across the Mississippi River from New Orleans.
 His father, Jeremiah Bernard Collins, had left Dunmanway, County Cork in Ireland as a young boy in the early 1860s to join the rest of the family in Cincinnati, Ohio.
 Family legend has it he served as a drummer boy in the Civil War and, at age 16, helped to drive a herd of horses into Texas to replace the cavalry mounts which had been lost to the war.
 He made his way to New Orleans, where he worked for James Lawton, a grocer.

 Jeremiah worked his way up to running the stables for the delivery wagons, and eventually married Kate Lawton, his employer's daughter.
 They moved across the river to Algiers, near the terminus and rail repair shops of the Southern Pacific Railroad, which employed many workers of Irish descent.
 There, they established a dry goods store, with a pub in the back.
 Jeremiah and Kate's eleven children would work there, serving beer and food to railroad men.
 Their first-born son was named for Kate's father, James Lawton Collins.

 James was not tall, about 5 ft 6 in (168 cm), but he was agile, athletic, and good with horses.
 Later in life, he would come to the attention of Gen. John J. Pershing for his aggressive and successful polo playing, and as an excellent judge of horses.
 A letter in the Library of Congress in the Pershing correspondence asks James to go to the remount station in the Shenandoah Valley to pick a new horse for the general to ride.

 He had told his son that his first flight occurred in 1911 in the Philippines, perched on the wing of a Wright plane, with Frank Lahm flying the machine.
 He said that they flew over a forest fire and the updraft nearly knocked him off the plane.